accessibility-luxembourg/accessibilite.public.lu/content/en/news/2023-04-28-des-pdf-majoritairement-inaccessibles.md

         <p>This line graph shows the proportion of tagged PDF documents on the eight sites covered by the study.</p>
     </details>
 </figure>
 <p>There are significant differences between the sites in terms of the proportion of tagged PDFs.
-Here we have analysed the sites with more than a hundred PDF files available.
+We are selecting here the sites that have more than a hundred PDF files available.
 Guichet.lu leads the way with 82% and meteolux.lu comes in at just 3%.</p>
 <p>These results must be qualified, however, as our automatic tests do not allow us to determine whether the documents in question are exempt from the obligation to comply with accessibility standards.
 This is because a document may be issued by a third party and not be under the control of the publishing organisation, or an accessible alternative may be available.
 These two exceptions are provided for in the law.</p>
 <h5>Impact of production method</h5>
 <p>We then wanted to know the origin of tagged and untagged files.
 Fortunately, the PDF format has "Creator" and "Producer" metadata that can be used to identify the source.</p>